DSD-DBS/py-capellambse/README.rst

 __ https://git.fsfe.org/reuse/docs/src/commit/d173a27231a36e1a2a3af07421f5e557ae0fec46/spec.md

-Copyright DB Netz AG, licensed under Apache 2.0 (see full text in `<LICENSES/Apache-2.0.txt>`__)
+Copyright DB InfraGO AG, licensed under Apache 2.0 (see full text in `<LICENSES/Apache-2.0.txt>`__)

 Dot-files are licensed under CC0-1.0 (see full text in